Getting around Greece: Transportation Tips

 Greece is blessed with dramatic mountain and coastal scenery, which is undoubtedly a joy to drive through.
 You should, however, bear in mind that it has one of the highest fatal accident rates in Europe.
 Local driving habits can be atrocious; overtaking on bends, barging out from side roads and failing to signal manoeuvres are common practices.
 Drunk driving is also a major issue, especially on Sunday afternoons, public holidays or late at night.

-Parking in almost every mainland town, plus the biggest island centres, is uniformly a nightmare owing to oversubscription.
-Pay-and-display systems, plus residents-only schemes, are common, and it's rarely clear where you obtain tickets.
+Parking in almost every mainland town, plus the biggest island centres, is uniformly a nightmare.
+Pay-and-display systems, plus residents-only schemes, are common, and it’s often unclear where to obtain tickets.

 Rules of the road

-As in all of continental Europe, you drive on the right in Greece.
-Uphill drivers demand their right of way, as do the first to approach a one-lane bridge; flashed headlights usually mean the opposite of what they do in the UK or North America, here signifying that the other driver insists on coming through or overtaking.
-However, this gesture rapidly repeated from someone approaching means they're warning you of a police control-point ahead.
+You drive on the right in Greece.
+Uphill drivers demand their right of way, as do the first to approach a one-lane bridge; flashed headlights usually mean the opposite of what they do in the UK or North America, here signifying that the other driver insists on coming through or over-taking.
+However, this gesture rapidly repeated from someone approaching means they’re warning you of a police control-point ahead.
+Bizarrely, there is no national law about who has the right of way at roundabouts – more often than not it is the vehicle entering the round-about, but proceed with care.

-Seat-belt use (and helmet wearing on scooters and motorcycles) is compulsory and children under the age of 10 are not allowed to sit in the front seats of cars; infractions of these rules are punishable by fines.
-It's illegal to drive away from any kind of accident – or to move the vehicles before the police appear – and where serious injury has resulted to the other party you can be held at a police station for up to 24 hours.
+Seat-belt use (and wearing a helmet on scooters and motorcycles) is compulsory, and children under the age of 10 are not allowed to sit in the front seats of cars; infractions of these rules are punishable by fines.
+It’s illegal to drive away from any kind of accident – or to move the vehicles before the police appear – and where serious injury has resulted to the other party you can be held at a police station for up to 24 hours.

 Car rental

-All agencies will require a blank credit card slip as a deposit (destroyed when you return the vehicle safely); minimum age requirements vary from 21 to 23.
+Most major agencies require a credit card to swipe as a deposit, though smaller companies on the islands may ask for cash payment upfront; minimum age requirements vary from 21 to 23.
 Driving licences issued by any European Economic Area state are honoured, but an International Driving Permit is required by all other drivers (despite claims by unscrupulous agencies).
-You can be arrested and charged if caught by the traffic police without an IDP if you require one.
+You can be arrested and charged if caught by the traffic police without an IDP, if required.
+At the time of writing UK drivers did not require an IDP for Greece but the situation may change so you should check with the Post Office, who sell them for a nominal fee.

 Bringing your own car

-EU citizens bringing their own cars are free to circulate in the country for six months, or until their home-based road tax or insurance expires, whichever happens first; keeping a car in Greece for longer entails more paperwork.
+EU citizens bringing their own cars are free to drive in Greece for six months, or until their home-based road tax or insurance expires, whichever is first; keeping a car in Greece for longer entails more paperwork.
 Non-EU nationals will get a car entered in their passport; the carnet normally allows you to keep a vehicle in Greece for up to six months, exempt from road tax.
+British car owners should check what the current rules are for Greece and any other countries they will be travelling through because they have been evolving since Brexit.
+Always make sure you have your vehicle insurance details and V5C logbook with you.
+Note that since 2021 bumper stickers must say UK, not GB.

 Scooter and motorcycle rental

-Reputable establishments demand a full motorcycle driving licence (Class B) for any engine over 80cc (Greek law actually stipulates "over 50cc").
-You will usually have to leave your passport as a deposit.
+Reputable establishments demand a full motorcycle driving licence (Class B) for any engine over 80cc and sometimes even for 50cc models, which is the official legal requirement.
+You will sometimes have to leave your passport as a deposit.
 Failure to carry the correct licence on your person also attracts a stiff fine, though some agencies still demand this rather than a passport as security.

 Taxis